officelearn/azure-docs.sv-se/articles/app-service/web-sites-purchase-ssl-web-site.md

 ## <a name="step-1---log-in-to-azure"></a>Steg 1 – Logga in på Azure

-Logga in på Azure portal http://portal.azure.com
+Logga in på Azure Portal på http://portal.azure.com

 ## <a name="step-2---place-an-ssl-certificate-order"></a>Steg 2 – beställning SSL-certifikat